-We were commissioned to work on branding and visual identity for the Historic England owned Shrewsbury Flaxmill Maltings: A remarkable story of innovation, evolution, pioneering spirit and working life that will be rejuvenated in its new role as a dynamic co-work facility, multi-use arts and events venues, connected social spaces and hub for modern living.
+In 2019, we were commissioned to work on branding and visual identity for the Historic England owned Shrewsbury Flaxmill Maltings: a remarkable story of innovation, evolution, pioneering spirit and working life that will be rejuvenated in its new role as a dynamic co-work facility, multi-use arts and events venues, connected social spaces and hub for modern living.
 The brief was to develop a brand narrative, proposition and tone of voice and create a new visual identity as part of a regeneration project which will see the Maltings become a flagship for thoughtful, modern, multi-use regeneration of heritage buildings.

 The site hosts one of the most important and extraordinary buildings in the world and has played a central role in the life of Shrewsbury and the region for centuries.
 At the time of its construction in the 1790s, it was a bold and experimental first step towards the multi-storey buildings which define many of our cityscapes today, being the first mill in the world to have an iron frame to protect against the fires that destroyed so many similar buildings at the time.
 It has been a mill, a maltings, a second world war barracks and includes an ‘apprentice house’ where indentured children from poor families were once accommodated.
 This iconic monument of the Industrial Revolution is now ready to embrace its third century of use; becoming a vibrant place to learn, work, socialise and live once again.